What’s Stage 1 Pleural Mesothelioma?

 When a patient makes small, dietary changes can vastly help a prognosis.
 Changes such as eliminating oils, increasing more vegetables, fruits, grains, fluids, and high in protein.

 Moderate exercise that gets the heart pumping and sweat flowing can also aid a mesothelioma prognosis.
-One hundred fifty minutes of less-intensive aerobic work each week with a couple days of muscle activity could help, but the exercises performed should primarily hinge on the patient’s comfort levels, and what their doctor recommends.
+One hundred fifty minutes of less-intensive aerobic work each week with a couple of days of muscle activity could help, but the exercises performed should primarily hinge on the patient’s comfort levels, and what their doctor recommends.

 A cancer diagnosis can feel overwhelming for both patients and their families.
 Learn more about mesothelioma treatment options today.